AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/partner-escalation.md

 ---
 title: Partner escalation best practices
-description: Learn how to prepare for escalating a partner issue with an Adobe Customer Success Manager or how to avoid an escalation.
+description: Learn how to prepare for escalating a partner issue with an Adobe Adobe Account Team or how to avoid an escalation.
 role: User
 feature: Best Practices
 feature-set: Commerce